0x4248/dmesg_server/README.md

 # dmesg server

-A web server for viewing dmesg output
+A web server for viewing dmesg output.

 This is useful for sysadmins who want to monitor the kernel log remotely or want to see clearly where errors and messages are in the log.